Jean-Louis Roux: Public life and L’Affaire Jean-Louis Roux

 A staunch federalist, Jean-Louis Roux was appointed to the Senate by his longtime friend Canadian Prime Minister Jean Chrétien in 1994.
 During the 1995 Quebec referendum campaign, Roux was arguably the best-known personality in the area of art and culture to campaign for "No." His public statement that Quebec intellectuals should not remain passively on the sidelines, unlike intellectuals during the rise of Nazism in Germany, provoked an uproar.

 The following year, Chrétien appointed him as the new lieutenant governor of Quebec, a move that was seen as provocative by many since it was customary to appoint for that ceremonial function uncontroversial figures who had not been politically active for a long time, ever.
-He resigned abruptly and spectacularly barely two months into his five-year mandate shortly after the publication of a cover story, L'Affaire Jean-Louis Roux, in the magazine L'Actualité on 1 November 1996.
+He resigned abruptly, only two months into his five-year mandate shortly after the publication of a cover story, L'Affaire Jean-Louis Roux, in the magazine L'Actualité on 1 November 1996.
 Adding to what former federal cabinet minister Gérard Pelletier had already disclosed to L'Actualité journalist Luc Chartrand regarding Roux, his longtime friend, having drawn a swastika on the sleeve of this lab coat during his World War II medical school days, Roux revealed during his pre-publication interview with Chartrand that he had taken part and even been once in the front line of anti-conscription protests in 1942 during which the windows of stores with Jewish-sounding names and the anglophone newspaper The Montreal Gazette had been smashed.
 Also, he held pro-Mussolini, pro-Franco and pro-Pétain sympathies during those years.

 There were soon increasing calls coming from all quarters for him to resign as lieutenant governor, which occurred on 5 November.
 Chrétien angrily accused "the separatists" of having engineered the whole thing to discredit a man of honour, but Roux himself did not support that accusation, and it was generally agreed that Pelletier's swastika leak during the L’Actualité interview that was at the origin of the scandal.

 Roux tearfully told a news conference the day after his resignation that "the carefree attitude of youth may be an explanation, but it can't in any way serve as an excuse and especially not as a justification; I committed a mistake by yielding to the anti-Semitic feelings that poisoned our minds at the time."